Blue Box & Blue and Grey Cart Recycling programs

 If you cannot find the recycling information you are looking for, please contact Region of Waterloo Waste Management at 519-575-4400 or e-mail email@example.com.

 What's new in blue?
-More plastic bags and outer wrap!
+More plastic bags plus outer wrap!

 Recent advances in technology have opened new opportunities for recycling more types of plastic bags plus plastic outer wrap.